leoochenn/firstTimeOnGithub/README.md

 `git commit -m "commit message"`

-when you do commit, that means the files have been committed to the Git repository (not yet on the web),you have to *push* it up.
+when you commit a file in the *stagin state*, that means the files have been committed to the local Git repository (not yet on the web),you have to *push* it up to Github.

 -	git push